 Visibility varies from marginal VFR to IFR during the summer due to constant dust storms.
 Temperatures were so extreme I paid to park the plane inside an air conditioned hanger owned by a local sheikh.
 I worried that the canopy would melt if the plane was left outside.
 Eddie from G.A.S.E told me about one RTW trip that was halted in the middle east due to failing avionics and a melted canopy.

-My iPad, running Foreflight, crashed several times due to the unbearable heat.
+My iPad, running Foreflight, crashed several times in flight due to the unbearable heat.
 The panel avionics worked flawlessly throughout the entire trip with the OAT -15c to +48c.
-My iPhone 7, a backup to the iPad for all charts, did not suffer the same fate.
+My iPhone 7, a backup to the iPad for all approach charts, did not appear to be impacted by the heat.